 How might we use our individual experiences, capacity for empathy, and understanding of institutions and the arts to talk openly about race?

-In this five-part series, educators from around the region come together to explore, reflect, and practice building spaces of racial justice and equity in both the classroom and community.
+In a five-part series, educators from around the region come together to explore, reflect, and practice building spaces of racial justice and equity in both the classroom and community.

 We will start promptly at 5:05 p.m., so please account for rush-hour traffic in Oakland.
 Meet in Carnegie Museum of Art’s Board Room.